Melilotus albus (White Sweet Clover)

 Notes:

 Like the closely related Yellow Sweet Clover (Melilotus officinalis), White Sweet Clover was brought to North America as a forage crop and quickly escaped cultivation.
-It invades roadsides, fields and disturbed soil but also encroaches on high grade habitat and can have explosive growth following fire disturbance.
-Yellow Sweet Clover starts blooming a couple weeks earlier than White and is a slightly smaller plant, but except for the flower color and some other more subtle differences is otherwise nearly identical.
-White Sweet Clover also goes by Latin name Melilotus albus.
+It is commonly found in the disturbed soils of roadsides, old fields, trail edges and empty lots, but also encroaches in high grade habitat and can have explosive growth following fire disturbance.

 Native Plant Nurseries, Restoration and Landscaping Services ↓